alexdmoss/mw-monitoring/README.md

 - [ ] Controller to generate ServiceMonitors for apps
 - [ ] remove servicemonitors from other repos
 - [x] ensure secret part of project migration
-- [ ] AlertManager + Prometheus access via ingress with auth
+- [x] AlertManager access via ingress with auth
 - [x] A default alert handler for no routes
   - [ ] Tests for this!
   - [ ] Dashboard for it being called